ReichertL/Student-Code-Testing-Pipeline/CProgrammierung/eval_pipline_rework/Readme.md

 Commandline arguments currently implemented:
 ---
     -a testing all submissions
-    -r rerun tested submissions
-    -f fetches students and submissions from a given base dir -v prints extended information
+    -r rerun tested submissions, also requests resending of emails -f fetches students and submissions from moodle and saves them local and generates a respective database entry
+    -v prints extended information

+    --force resends emails after confirmation
+    --debug sends email only to "C Programmierprojekt Team"

 Implemented features:
 ---